The prosecutor has more control over life, liberty, and reputation than any other person in America.

 In recent months and with remarkable speed, prosecutors have become the preeminent target for criminal justice reformers.
 The power they wield has become the subject of unprecedented scrutiny, and a national campaign has emerged both to educate the public about that power and to organize voters to participate in what had generally been low-profile elections for district attorney.

-As those victories have shown, focusing the energy of reformers on prosecutors has proved a galvanizing strategy.
-For noted public defender Scott Hechinger (episode #2), “the fact that there is a player in the system that can control the way that these laws operate to drive mass incarceration either one way or another is really empowering for people.”
+As those victories have shown, focusing on prosecutors has proved a galvanizing strategy.
+For noted public defender Scott Hechinger (episode #2), “the fact that there is a player in the system that can control the way that these laws operate to drive mass incarceration one way or another is really empowering for people.”
+In episode #3, we hear from Jill Harris—a former defense attorney and long-time reform advocate—who says she's "shocked" to now find herself working for the Brooklyn D.A.
+She explains what reform looks like from inside a prosecutor's office.

 But there are also challenges for a young movement growing at such an unexpected pace.
 Adam Foss (episode #5), whose 2016 TED Talk on training prosecutors to use their power for good has now been viewed more than two million times, worries too many reformers are expecting newly-elected “progressive prosecutors” to be able to “turn the system on a dime.”

 Moreover, what is the movement's endgame?
-Does “unchecked” prosecutor power need to be reined in, as some advocate, or does the focus simply need to be on better training, and on electing prosecutors who will use that power well?
-How much power is too much?
+Does “unchecked” prosecutor power need to be reined in, as some advocate, or should the focus simply be on better training, and on electing prosecutors who will use that power well?
+In the final episode of the series (#8), the ACLU's Somil Trivedi contends, in order for the movement's gains to be wedded to the kind of systemic change that will outlast the next election, progressive D.A.s have to turn to campaigning to reduce their own power.